 OEPS aimed to engage with the whole sector and encourage partnership working with other organisations involved in formal education provision (such as colleges and schools), informal education and with other sectors within Scotland and beyond.

-The OU has expertise in pyschology and criminology.
+The OU has expertise in psychology and criminology.
 We are part of SIPR, a strategic collaboration between 13 of Scotland's universities, Police Scotland and the Scottish Police Authority.
 This provides opportunities to do innovative, cutting-edge research focused on developing evidence-based policy and practice which is relevant and applicable in helping the police meet current challenges, and to achieve international excellence for policing research in Scotland.

 The Institute for Social Marketing is a world renowned collaborative academic research centre with the University of Stirling, which brings over 30 years’ experience to the study and dissemination of social marketing theory and practice.
 Current and recent projects areas include alcohol, sustainable transport and low carbon vehicles, sustainable clothing, Smart Grids and community energy projects.